-- Solutions: Solutions are equally important, as you can show a client how you can help solve their pain points if they choose to work with you.
+Solutions are equally important, as you can show a client how you can help solve their pain points if they choose to work with you.

-This step is important, because you need to ensure that you do not lose the customer.
+This step is important because you need to ensure that you do not lose the customer.
 You are about to close the deal, so you need to easily lead them onto the next step.

-6. Can I trust you?
+6. Can I Trust You?

 Trust is everything when it comes to a customer and client relationship, especially in the financial services industry.
 Without trust, then everything you’ve read in this article is useless!
 How can you prove to your clients and prospects that you can be trusted?

-- Have a secure website: having an SSL secure site is super critical to your online presenceWhen visiting your website is there an “S” after the “HTTP?”
+Having an SSL secure site is super critical to your online presence when visiting your website is there an “S” after the “HTTP?”
 If not, you have a huge problem on your hands.
 Not only is Google penalizing non-secure sites but in the financial services industry.
 Many financial advisors have client portals, file-sharing, or client forms on their websites, increasing the importance of a site with an SSL certificate.
 Even if your client portal takes users to an outside link (such as eMoney or MoneyGuide Pro login opening in a new window), users who are not aware of the difference (of being directed to a third party site versus staying on the advisors’ website) may get the impression that you are asking them to enter sensitive information over an unsecure network.

-- Industry recognition: Consider including any honors, awards or other industry recognition you’ve achieved to help further prove to prospects that you can be trusted.
+Consider including any honors, awards or other industry recognition you’ve achieved to help further prove to prospects that you can be trusted.

-- Disclosures: It goes without saying that it’s vital that the proper disclosures be included on your advisor website.
+It goes without saying that it’s vital that the proper disclosures be included on your advisory website.
 Be sure to include a link to your Form ADV, and other policies in key places of your site.
 This is not only to adhere to FINRA and SEC guidelines but this will also give your site visitors assurance that you’re not going to abuse the information they provide.
 You also want to outline key points on how your company operates.